Google appeals court order to unblock authorized businessman's YouTube account | ExBulletin

 Google appeals court order to unblock authorized businessman’s YouTube account

-Google’s Russian troops responded Thursday to a Moscow court order requiring the unblocking of YouTube accounts on Christian Orthodox news channels owned by Russian businessmen under financial sanctions in the U.S. and EU.
-He said he had appealed.
+Moscow (Reuters) Googles Russian Army requires unblocking YouTube account on Christian Orthodox news channel owned by Russian businessman under US and EU financial sanctions on Thursday He said he had appealed the order.

-Tsargrad TV, owned by Konstantin Malofeev, states that YouTube blocked the account in July 2020 without explaining why.
+Tsargrad TV, owned by businessman Konstantin Malofiev, states that YouTube blocked the account in July 2020 without explaining why.
 Google said it had a policy at the time to suspend accounts that were found to be in breach of sanctions and trade restrictions.

 Malofiev was put under US and EU sanctions in 2014 for accusing him of funding pro-Moscow separatists fighting in Ukraine, but he denies it.
 Russia considers such western sanctions to be illegal.

 The dispute with YouTube is one of many cases in which US technology and social media giants have angered the Russian state.
-President Vladimir Putin accused social media companies of “monopoly” in a speech at this year’s World Economic Forum.
+President Vladimir Putin accused him of monopolizing social media companies in his speech at this year’s World Economic Forum.

-“We have appealed last month’s Tsargrad decision because it overturned the prior decisions of several Russian courts and imposes penalties that are not proportional to the immediate problem,” Google Russia said in a statement. ..
+In a statement, Google Russia appealed last month’s Tsargrad decision.
+This is because it sets aside the prior decisions of several Russian courts and is accompanied by penalties that are not proportional to the immediate problem.

 ($ 1 = 73.6220 rubles)